jowi-dev/food_finder/README.md

 ## Running the Project
 This project was built with elixir 1.16, so that will need to be installed.
-Apart from that, a simple `mix deps.get` and `mix run`
+Apart from that, a simple `mix deps.get` and `mix run find_food.exs`